tindyc/django-quest/.github/ISSUE_TEMPLATE/issue-7-show-data.md

 - How to query your model
 - How to pass data into a template
 - How to loop over objects in HTML
-- How Django routes: URLs → Views → Templates
+- How Django routes: URLs → Views → Templates → Brower
 - How to prepare a clean PR for the automated checker

 ### You now have: